 What drew you to First Mode?

-I helped found First Mode with 10 others because I wanted to work on meaningful projects with good people.
-The people – from their willingness to teach, to the trust we place in one another – is what convinced me to take a stab at getting the company off the ground.
+I helped found First Mode with ten others because I wanted to work on meaningful projects with good people.
+The people – from their willingness to teach, to the trust we place in one another – are what convinced me to take a stab at getting the company off the ground.